BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

 Once finished, repeat the process if there are any other host.

+> [!WARNING]
+> If there is more than 1 host, please remember to use the appropriate kraken database.
+Full info on which organisms are associated with each kraken database can be found in **`/data/bi/references/kraken/README`**.

 ---

 On completion of the pipeline, it is strongly recommended to review different files to check that it all worked properly.
 Among others, the 3 essential ones are the following: